BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-02-private-cdn-logs.md

 ## Giving autonomy for all teams on logs

-At the end of 2021, the finance team approached us with a challenge: how to bill our customers based on their end-users CDN usage?
+At the end of 2021, the finance team approached us with a challenge: how to bill our customers based on their end-users CDN usage ?
 This was in fact a need we already anticipated, we tried the nginx module [Traffic_accounting](https://www.nginx.com/resources/wiki/modules/traffic_accounting/) but it did not satisfy us fully.
 This module calculates and exposes metrics on-the-fly, which is CPU and memory intensive, especially above 50Gbps of traffic per server.

 We also had another objective that wasn’t addressed with the nginx module.
 We needed to give autonomy to QA, Video, Data and Finance teams.
 We wanted to allow them to use CDN logs when they needed without having to ask for it, and ideally in a practical and unified way.